simonec73/QRiskTree/README.md

 Please watch this video to get a quick introduction to QRiskTree Editor.
 [![Welcome to QRiskTree Editor!](https://img.youtube.com/vi/u9vN_SIq5KY/maxresdefault.jpg)](https://youtu.be/u9vN_SIq5KY)

 This guidance applies to version 0.2.0 and is still valid for version 0.3.0.
-With version 0.4.0, I've introduced some key changes, which augment but do not revolutionize the tool.
+With version 0.4.0, I've introduced some key changes, which expand QRiskTree Editor's capabilities.
 You can find their detailed description below.
 The prefix ([0.4]) specifies when the feature has been introduced.
+I'm planning to eventually extend this list in the future.

 ### [0.4] Control Types